caoyongxu/learn-PDETs-pb/learn-PDETs-pr/azure/collaborate-and-manage-content-digitally/includes/3-manage-time-with-a-digital-calendar.md

-### Lesson Overview - Manage Time with a Digital Calendar

 Digital calendars are a great way to keep track of meetings and tasks on your own or with the people you work with.